victoralonsorodriguez/NumericalShocksSimulations/README.md

 ## **Usage**

-Navigate to the project directory (e.g., `Entregable/`) to run the scripts.
+Navigate to the project directory (e.g., `NumericalShocksSimulations/` or `NumericalShocksSimulations-main/`) to run the scripts.

 ### **1. Running the Main Simulation with Animation (`main_simulation.py`)**